zcaceres/MPC/Student-Handbook/StudentHandbook.md

 [Here's a link to our Coach's Handbook]()

+####Subject Tutors
-Subject Experts: During the first year, we hire experts in individual subjects to lead month-long Bootcamps in 10 different fields.
+During the first year, we hire experts in individual subjects to lead month-long Bootcamps in 10 different fields.
 These are professionals from UFM and elsewhere.
 You will work closely with these experts in a group of about 12-18.
 But there will be plenty of opportunity for one-on-one attention during the courses as well.

 [Here's a link to our Subject Expert Handbook]()

-We bring in an expert for each subject to lead discussions on core ideas and to help you with your independent reading.
+We bring in a tutor for each subject to lead discussions on core ideas and to help you with your independent reading.
 These experts take you through the main ideas and are available to answer questions during unstructured time at the MPC.
 It's your responsibility to talk to them if you're confused.

-Experts also provide a portion of the final grade for each Bootcamp subject.
+Tutors also provide a portion of the final grade for each Bootcamp subject.

+####Mentors
-Mentors: The Learning Contracts that you design with the help of the MPC uses a system of paid mentorships.
+The Learning Contracts that you design with the help of the MPC uses a system of paid mentorships.
 For example, a student may study programming and have a professional programmer evaluate their final web design project for a grade.
 The MPC pays these mentors and helps you find them.
 Mentors give you grades for your final work.

 Remember, mentors are often busy people.
 You don't want to bother them too often.
 You should view the mentor as a professional contact, not a 'teacher'.
 You don't ask your mentor "What is the answer to question 3?"
 You go and do your best to learn as much as you can on your own.
 The mentor is there for you bring your work for feedback.
 "How am I doing?"
 "I'm really stuck on this part."
 Mentors also can provide the practical, hands-on experience that books and professors cannot.
 "How do I make a rigorous practice regimen for the guitar?"
 "What's the best way to to approach a client?"